-Title: Injecting, blowing workplace g or spra ying insulation to framed sections of buildings in the

-Learning outcomes Assessment criteria

-The learner will be able to: The lear ner can:

-6 Complete the work within the allocated time when injecting, blowing or spraying insulation 6.1 Demonstrate completion of your work within the estimated, allocated time and performance requirements of the system design, method statement and the required standard.

-to framed sections of buildings.
-6.2 Describe the purpose of the work programme, including the estimated and allocated time and explain why deadlines should be kept in relation to:

-types of progress charts, timetables and estimated times

-organisational procedures for reporting circumstances which will affect the work programme

-7 7 Comply with the given contract information to carry out the work efficiently to inject, blow or spray insulation to framed sections of buildings to the required specification.
-7.1 Carry out external and internal pre installation checks assessing, recording and reporting issues to include: • suitable access • property suitability • structural integrity • dampness • decay • vents and ventilation • services (gas, electric, water, media cables) Demonstrate the following work skills injecting, blowing or spraying insulation to framed sections of buildings: • removing
+Title: Injecting, blowin workplace ecting, blowing or spraying insulation to framed sections of buildings in the rkplace Learning outcomes Assessment criteria The learner will be able to: The learner can: allocated time work within the when injecting, aying insulation ions of Demonstrate completion of your work within the estimated, allocated time and performance requirements of the system design, method statement and the required standard.
+Describe the purpose of the work programme, including the estimated and allocated time and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme nation to carry fficiently to spray insulation ions of buildings 7.1 Carry out external and internal pre installation checks assessing, recording and reporting issues to include: • suitable access • property suitability • structural integrity • dampness • decay • vents and ventilation • services (gas, electric, water, media cables) 7.2 Demonstrate the following work skills injecting, blowing or spraying insulation to framed sections of buildings: • removing • measuring • calibrating • marking out • cutting • line and level • drilling • fitting • fixing • finishing • positioning and securing 7.3 Use and maintain all work tools and installation equipment 7.4 Remove existing defective insulation, boarding, breather membranes and vapour control layers.

-• measuring

-calibrating marking out

-marking outcutting

-line and level

-drilling

-• fitting

-• fixing

-• filling

-• finishing

-positioning and securing

-7.3 Use and maintain all work tools and installation equipment

-7.4 Remove existing defective insulation, boarding, breather membranes and vapour control layers.